Kate Moss: Personal life

 Moss was in a relationship with actor Johnny Depp between 1994 and 1998.
 She has a daughter, Lila Moss (born Lila Grace Moss Hack, and who is also a model), born in September 2002, with Dazed & Confused editor Jefferson Hack, with whom she was in a relationship for a number of years in the early 2000s.
-She is godmother to Sadie Frost and Jude Law's daughter Iris Law.
+She is godmother to Iris Law, the daughter of Sadie Frost and Jude Law.

 Moss had a relationship with Libertines member Pete Doherty, first meeting him at her 31st birthday party in January 2005.
 On 11 April 2007, Doherty announced Moss as his fiancée during one of his concerts in London, at which Moss also performed.
 In July 2007, Moss and Doherty split.

-Moss married Jamie Hince, guitarist of The Kills, on 1 July 2011 at St Peter's Church, Southrop, Gloucestershire; she wore a dress by John Galliano.
-Moss and Hince split in 2015 and settled their divorce out of court in 2016.
+Moss married Jamie Hince, guitarist of The Kills, on 1 July 2011 at St Peter's Church, Southrop, Gloucestershire.
+In 2015 the couple separated, and divorced the following year.
 She has since been in a relationship with British photographer Count Nikolai von Bismarck of the German aristocratic family.

 In 2011, Moss bought 3, The Grove, Highgate, as her London home, selling it in 2022 to relocate to the Cotswolds.

 According to Forbes, her 2004–2005 earnings were $5 million and her 2005–2006 earnings were $8 million.
 In 2007, with estimated earnings of $9 million, Forbes magazine named her second on the list of the World's 15 top-earning models list.
 She made her first appearance in the British women's Sunday Times Rich List in 2007, where she was estimated to be worth £45 million.
 She ranked as the 99th richest woman in Britain.

 In the 2009 Rich List, she was ranked as the 1,348th richest person in the UK, with a net worth of £40 million.